 Bachelor of Science / Juris Doctor

-You should consult the Pre-Law Advisors in the College of Professional Studies for additional information about the specific majors relevant to the program and for an application.
+You should consult the Pre-Law Advisors in the College of Professional Studies for additional information about the specific majors relevant to the program, the courses that you need to take prior to entering law school and the law school application process.

 For more information about admission to this and other acclaimed undergraduate programs at St. John’s University, please visit Undergraduate Admission online.
 Or contact us directly at the campus of your choice: